will-bates11/git-repo-backup/README.md

 ## Security

 - Store tokens securely.
 Use environment variables or a secrets manager.
-- Backups are plain git `--mirror` repositories—no code execution risk, but secure your storage.
+- Backups are plain git `--mirror` repositories.
+No code execution risk, but secure your storage.

 ## Troubleshooting